 The Future of the ETE Program

 The IGS Education Committee continues to plan and promote undergraduate geosynthetic education worldwide, through Educate the Educators events.
-The committee plans on hosting a workshop towards the middle of 2016 for IGS members from Asia.

 Professors and IGS Chapters are invited to propose an ETE workshop.
 Hosting an Educate the Educators program is a great way for IGS Chapters to get involved in their engineering communities.
 These events provide direct strategies for professors to teach the next generation of engineers about geosynthetics.
 Visit the Request a Workshop tab for details on how to plan and host an ETE event.
 For upcoming ETE events, visit the Calendar section of the website.

 For questions or comments on the ETE Program, contact the IGS Secretariat: IGSsec@GeosyntheticsSociety.org.